SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 SJR is a prestige metric based on the idea that not all citations are the same.
 SJR uses a similar algorithm as the Google page rank; it provides a quantitative and a qualitative measure of the journal’s impact.

 The Impact Factor measures the average number of citations received in a particular year by papers published in the journal during the two preceding years.

 © Thomson Reuters Journal Citation Reports 2015

 Research in Transportation Economics is a journal devoted to the dissemination of high quality economics research in the field of transportation.
 The content covers a wide variety of topics relating to the economic aspects of transportation, government regulatory policies regarding transportation, and issues of concern to transportation industry planners.
 The unifying theme throughout the papers is the application of economic theory and/or applied economic methodologies to transportation questions.

 The ultimate goal of Research in Transportation Economics is to provide transportation researchers a valuable source of information useful in the formulation of transport policy and industry decision making.
-Each volume has a unifying theme within transportation economics.

 Benefits to authors We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.